AqwamCreates/DataPredict/docs/API/ExperienceReplays/UniformExperienceReplay.md

 # [API Reference](../../API.md) - [ExperienceReplays](../ExperienceReplays.md) - UniformExperienceReplay

-It is used to update the models from experiences stored in the UniformExperienceReplay oject.
+It is used to update the models from experiences stored in the experience replay object.
 All experience have equal chances of being chosen.

 ## Constructors

 ### new()

-Creates a new base experience replay object.
+Creates a new experience replay object.

 ```
 UniformExperienceReplay.new(batchSize: number, numberOfExperienceToUpdate: number, maxBufferSize: number)